SoftwareAG/cumulocity-lora/readme.md

 * `PropertyType.LIST`

-The `PropertyType.LIST` type is the one that will be used to create a `select` element in the UI which options list will be created by calling the URL given by the `url` parameter passed to the `PropertyDescription` constructor.
+`PropertyType.LIST` will be used to create a dropdown.
+Elements of this dropdown will be created by calling the URL given by the `url` parameter passed to the `PropertyDescription` constructor.

-For example, if URL is `/clusters`, you'll have to create a REST resource that serves this URI and should look like this:
+For example, if `url` is `/clusters`, you'll have to create a REST resource that serves this URI and should look like this:

 ```java
 @RestController